Shin Godzilla: Box office

 On its sixth weekend, the film climbed back to number two, topped by Your Name, with an earning of US$3.2 million, bringing the film's total domestic gross to $60 million from 4.1 million admissions.
 On September 4, 2016, the film has grossed $58.18 million.
 After exiting the top ten in late September, the film has grossed nearly $78 million from 5.6 million admissions.
 Shin Godzilla became the highest grossing live-action Japanese film for 2016, and the second highest grossing film in Japan for the year.
+It also became the highest-grossing Japanese-produced Godzilla film in the franchise.
 In the United States and Canada, the film grossed $1.9 million during its limited 31 day run.
 Outside of Japan and North America, the film was released in a handful of International markets.
 In Taiwan, it grossed $264,235; in Australia it grossed $84,090; in New Zealand it grossed $13,892; in Thailand it grossed $322,061; in South Korea it grossed $36,915; and in Spain it grossed $8,031.
 The film grossed $75.4 million in Japan and $79.3 million worldwide.

+For its 2025 theatrical re-release in North America, the film earned $1.6 million from 1,290 screens on its opening weekend, bringing its total to $2.5 million.